GPHM: Gaussian Parametric Head Model for Monocular Head Avatar Reconstruction: Method

-After completing deformations related to identity, the next step is to capture the deformation induced by facial expressions.
-We introduce another tiny MLP $\boldsymbol{f_{exp}}(\cdot)$.
-This MLP takes the feature vectors $H$ obtained in the previous step and the expression code $\boldsymbol{z^{exp}}$ as input, and the output is the displacement $\delta V_{exp}$ for each vertex.
+After completing deformations related to identity, the next step is to capture the deformation induced by facial expressions and head pose.
+Here, the same as GHA~\cite{xu2024gaussian}, we define the human face area as the canonical reference system.
+In addition to facial expression changes, we need to consider the movement of non-face areas such as the neck and body relative to the head while the face is rigidly transformed.
+Specifically, we introduce 2 motion encoders $\boldsymbol{E}_{exp}(\cdot)$ for face area, $\boldsymbol{E}_{nf}(\cdot)$ for non-face area, and 2 tiny MLPs $\boldsymbol{f_{exp}}(\cdot)$ for face area and $\boldsymbol{f_{nf}}(\cdot)$ for non-face area.
+The facial expression encoder takes the condition face image $I_{face}$ as input and predict the facial expression code $z^{exp}$.
+The non-face motion encoder takes the condition non-face image $I_{nonface}$ as input and predict the non-face motion code $z^{nf}$.
+Note, during training, the face image can be from any one view in the current frame or the synthesized expression condition images.
+Then, $\boldsymbol{f_{exp}}(\cdot)$ takes the feature vectors $H$ obtained in the previous step and the expression code $z^{exp}$ from the expression encoder as input, and outputs the displacement $\delta V_{exp} = \boldsymbol{f_{exp}}(H, z^{exp})$ for each vertex. $\boldsymbol{f_{nf}}(\cdot)$ takes the feature vectors $H$ and a non-face motion code $z^{nf}$ as input, and outputs the displacement $\delta V_{nf} = \boldsymbol{f_{nf}}(H, z^{nf})$ for each vertex.
 Using this displacement, we update the vertex positions to $V_{can}$.
-Additionally, we feed the same feature vectors $H$ and expression code $\boldsymbol{z^{exp}}$ to a color MLP, $\boldsymbol{f_{col}}(\cdot)$, to predict the 32-channel color $C$ for each vertex.
+Additionally, we feed the same feature vectors $H$ to a color MLP $\boldsymbol{f_{col}}(\cdot)$, to predict the 32-channel color $C$ for each vertex.
 The vertex positions to $V_{can}$ and 32-channel color $C$ can be described as:

+$\lambda_{exp}(\cdot)$ and $\lambda_{nf}(\cdot)$ respectively indicate whether the vertices belong to the face area, affected by the facial expression code, or belong to the non-face area, affected by the non-face motion code.

+Here, we assume that the vertices closer to the 3D landmarks are more affected by the expression code and less affected by the non-face motion code, while the opposite is true for the vertices far away.
+Specifically, The 3D landmarks $\boldsymbol{P}_0$ of the canonical model are first estimated through the 3DMM model in the data preprocessing~\ref{subsec:preprocessing} and then optimized later.
+We calculate the above weight $\lambda_{exp}(\cdot)$ and $\lambda_{nf}(\cdot)$ as follows: